jpsaha/MOTP/_pages/Homepage.md

 ---

-## Study material for Math Olympiad (for students in 8th, 9th, 10th, 11th, 12th standard, and anyone interested)
+## Study material for Math Olympiad (students enrolled in 8th, 9th, 10th, 11th, 12th standard, or anyone interested may use)

 {% tabs studymat %}